Continuing Education Activity

 Myocarditis is diagnosed based on clinical presentation.
 Diagnosis is classically confirmed by endomyocardial biopsy (EMB) via established histologic, immunologic, and immunohistochemical criteria.

-Myocarditis can occur in another wise healthy person and quickly result in progressive heart failure.
-Myocarditis my be acute (first 2 weeks) or chronic (lasting more than 2 weeks).
+Myocarditis can occur in an otherwise healthy person and quickly result in progressive heart failure.
+Myocarditis may be acute (first 2 weeks) or chronic (lasting more than 2 weeks).

 The etiology is thought to be caused by a variety of infectious and non-infectious causes.
 Among the infectious causes, viruses are presumed to be the most common pathogen.
 In North America and Europe the most frequently implicated viruses include enteroviruses, including coxsackievirus.
 Parvovirus B-19 and human herpesvirus 6 are frequent culprits as well.
 Other pathogens that have been implicated include various bacteria, fungi, protozoa, and helminths.
 Other common but non-infectious causes of myocarditis include autoimmune disorders such as systemic lupus erythematosus (SLE), Wegener’s granulomatosis, and giant cell arteritis.
 In almost 50-80% of cases, no cause is ever found.
 In some of these patients, viral particles may be found in biopsy specimens.

 - It is believed that the damage to the myocardium occurs in the following ways: